How Does a Roth IRA Grow and Build Wealth?

 Find your advisorHow does compound interest work with a Roth IRA?

 As you invest in a Roth IRA, you’ll earn interest on both your principal balance and interest that’s already accrued in the account.
-That’s called “compound” interest—which gives growth on growth.
+That’s called compound interest—which gives growth on growth.
 Any dividends you deposit and any increase in your investment value will also earn compound interest.
 All in all, using an account like this can put some serious muscle behind your retirement savings.

 Let’s say you put $500 per month into a Roth IRA for the next 30 years.
 You will have contributed $180,000 total—but if you get a 6 percent annual return, your balance could be north of $500,000 in 30 years.
+Because this is a Roth account, that entire amount is yours to keep in retirement.

 One of the best ways to earn compound interest is to reinvest your earnings.
 You can do this automatically through dividend reinvestment programs (DRIPs).
 Instead of receiving cash dividends from a company, you authorize the company to use that money to purchase more shares on your behalf.
 (If you invest in funds, most will do this automatically.)